Bottlenecking in graphs and a coarse Menger-type theorem: Preliminaries

 \begin{Definition}\textbf{($n$-point bottlenecking)} A graph $G$ is said to have $n$-point bottlenecking if for any two disjoint connected sets $X,Y\subset V(G)$, there exists a set $S\subseteq V(G)$ of size $n$ such that any $X,Y$ path contains an element of $S$. \end{Definition}

-\begin{Definition}[$n$-point Connectivity] A graph $G$ is said to have $n$-point connectivity iff for any two vertices $x,y\in V(G)$ there exists a set of at least $n$ internally disjoint $x,y$ paths. \end{Definition}
+\begin{Definition}\textbf{($n$-point Connectivity)} A graph $G$ is said to have $n$-point connectivity iff for any two vertices $x,y\in V(G)$ there exists a set of at least $n$ internally disjoint $x,y$ paths. \end{Definition}

-\begin{Proposition} If a graph is quasi-isometric to a $n$-edge bottlenecked graph then it is quasi-isometric to a $n$-point bottlenecked graph. \end{Proposition} \begin{proof} If a graph is $n$-edge bottlenecked then by subdividing every edge once a graph with $n$-point bottlenecking may be produced. \end{proof} \begin{Remark} It is not clear if there are $n$-point bottlenecked graphs that are not quasi-isometric to a edge bottlenecked graph. \end{Remark}
+\begin{Proposition} If a graph is quasi-isometric to a $n$-edge bottlenecked graph then it is quasi-isometric to a $n$-point bottlenecked graph. \end{Proposition} \begin{proof} If a graph is $n$-edge bottlenecked then by subdividing every edge once a graph with $n$-point bottlenecking may be produced. \end{proof} \begin{Remark} It is not clear if there are $n$-point bottlenecked graphs that are not quasi-isometric to a edge bottlenecked graph.
+However both notions coarsen in the same way. \end{Remark}

-\begin{Remark}[Menger's Theorem] The edge (or vertex) connectivity of a graph is equal to the minimum number of edges (or vertices) that must be removed from a graph to disconnect a graph.
-This result is known as Menger's Theorem.
-A coarse version of this was recently conjectured by two sets of authors \cite{GP23,CDNRV2010} and a counterexample was found \cite{CMCCounterEx} using a construction based around a large binary tree. \end{Remark}
+\begin{Remark}\textbf{({Menger's Theorem})} The edge (or vertex) connectivity of a graph is equal to the minimum number of edges (or vertices) that must be removed from a graph to disconnect it. \end{Remark}